 We’re going to break down each of our French Open tennis tips between the men’s and women’s games.
 And as a gentleman should, it’s ladies first with the WTA French Open Predictions.

-Iga Swiatek to Win the French Open – 13/10 with Unibet
+Iga Swiatek to Win the French Open – 13/4 with Ladbrokes

 The Queen of Clay.
-Swiatek is just 23 and has already won five majors, with four of those at Roland Garros.
+Swiatek is just 24 and has already won six majors, with four of those at Roland Garros.
 Her game is perfectly suited to clay; athletic defence and the ability to apply massive amounts of spin make her incredibly difficult to play against.
-She’s had a decent start to 2025, without hitting top form, but she knows how to get it done in France, and although she’s the best price at 13/10 with Unibet, Swiatek is the one to beat this week.
+She’s had a decent start to 2026, without hitting top form, but she knows how to get it done in France, and although she’s the best price at 13/10 with Ladbrokes, Swiatek is the one to beat.

 -